harsim4/2017-05-23-sdal_dspg/README.txt

 This is the git training repository for the SDAL DSPG 2017

+Hello there!